As Car Companies Pledge To Go All-Electric In Coming Years, Designs Are Getting More Stylish

 Buzz feels the tidal wave of battery-powered cars taking over the roads is building as we speak, but he feels that once EV trucks hit the market, sales of some of the most popular vehicles we drive in America, could tip the industry forever.

-As of this story, the federal government offers a $7,500 tax credit for the purchase of an all-electric vehicle.MORE NEWS: Gov. Greg Abbott Confident Legislature Will Pass Constitutional Carry Bill: 'I Think It Can Get Across The Finish Line'
+As of this story, the federal government offers a $7,500 tax credit for the purchase of an all-electric vehicle.MORE NEWS: Debate Over Short-Term Rentals To Heat Up At Dallas City Hall Wednesday

 The state of Texas does have a rebate program as well, but it is currently not taking any new applications.